description: 2004 bay Quarter Horse gelding

 length of time with SAFE: 5 months

-Cosmo and his five herdmates were surrendered to SAFE by their owner, who was no longer physically or financially able to properly care for them.
+Cosmo and his five herd mates were surrendered to SAFE by their owner, who was no longer physically or financially able to properly care for them.
 The horses were in decent weight but had not had farrier or dental care in some time.
-Cosmo’s x‐rays taken at SAFE were clean — he was sound and could remain so with proper hoof care.
-We had been told that Cosmo was well broke so we had Joel Conner work with him when he was here for a clinic in September.
+Cosmo’s x‑rays taken at SAFE were clean — he was sound and could remain so with proper hoof care.
+We had been told that Cosmo was well broke, so we had Joel Conner work with him when he was here for a clinic in September.
 Cosmo did great but there were a few holes in the training that we wanted Joel to help us clean up.
-Cosmo spent a short 3 week training refresher with Joel and returned to us ready to find a new home.
+Cosmo spent a short 3‑week training refresher with Joel and returned to us ready to find a new home.
 Rebecca R was searching for a horse that would be safe around her kids and would be a good fit with her other horse, Cooper.
 Turns out Cosmo fit the bill perfectly!
-He’s now living a happy life as a family horse!!
+The girls are getting older, and Cosmo isn’t getting ridden much, so the family is looking to find a very special family who would like to enjoy his gentle nature.
+Reach out to his current owner Rebecca to learn more about him and schedule a showing: email@example.com or (206) 713‑0197.

 Sometimes we come across families looking for horses that we know will give the absolute best home for any of our horses.
 The sad part is we might not have the perfect match in our herd while they are looking.
 When Cosmo was ready to meet potential adopters, we called Rebecca first.
 Rebecca and her family had come out a few months before but at the time we didn’t have the perfect horse.
 Hoping they were still looking, we reached out.
 Rebecca told us that the horse they were leasing just wasn’t working out as a partner to their older horse Cooper.
 She was interested in a horse that was safe around her kids and would fit better with Cooper.
 Cosmo was a perfect match!